dvingerh/PySnapStories/README.md

 # Notice
-Snapchat is constantly changing how their backend returns information (for the worse), so consider this script deprecated and not usable.
+Snapchat is constantly changing how their backend returns information (for the worse).
+The script may stop working at any time and no updates are guaranteed.

 # PySnapStories
 A Python script to download public Snapchat user stories from verified accounts, subjects and Map events.